 The CHP, in partnership with the Caltrans, intends to equip, operate, and maintain ITD systems at various CVEFs throughout California.
-The ITD systems will enhance the efficiency and effectiveness of CMV safety inspections conducted within high-collision corridors.
-During FFY 2018, the CHP and Caltrans anticipate purchasing and installing an additional CVMS/ITD system at an undetermined CVEF.
+The ITD systems will enhance the efficiency and effectiveness of CMV safety inspections conducted within high-crash corridors.
+During FFY 2023, the CHP or Caltrans anticipate purchasing and installing an additional CVMS/ITD system at CVEFs that have been prioritized based upon stated need and cost per vehicle of the ITD system.

-The Caltrans and the CHP intend to purchase a CVMS/ITD system consisting of and similar to the following:
+The Caltrans and the CHP intend to purchase CVMS/ITD systems consisting of, or similar to the following:

-- · A weigh-in-motion scale in one traffic lane in front of the facility - · A camera system consisting of automated license plate and USDOT readers - · A laser vehicle trigger system/height detector - Thermal brake infrared imaging camera system - · Overview scene cameras - · Commercial vehicle credential and weigh-in-motion enforcement system behind the facility in the inspection area - Connection to federal SAFER source and Iteris CVIEW are included
+- · A weigh-in-motion scale in one traffic lane in front of the CVEF - · Tire defect detection system - Automated brake inspection system - · Overview scene cameras - Commercial vehicle credential and weigh-in-motion enforcement system behind the CVEF in the inspection area - Connection to federal SAFER source and Iteris CVIEW are included